rada-ii/Pokemon-react-app/README.md

 to install all dependencies, router, and other necessary components required for the app to work as I have designed it.

 The objective of this project is to create a web application using React.js that interacts with the PokeAPI (https://pokeapi.co/).
-The application will consist of two pages: the Landing Page, which displays a grid of Pokémon cards, and the Pokemon Details Page, which shows detailed information about a specific Pokémon.
-The project will display the first 864 Pokémon characters across 36 pages, with 24 Pokémon cards on each page.
-The pagination will display 5 buttons, with the active button centered except on the first and last pages.
-Additionally, the project should include features such as search functionality, the ability to mark favorite Pokémon, and persistent data storage using Local Storage.
+The application consists of two pages: the Landing Page, which displays a grid of Pokémon cards, and the Pokemon Details Page, which shows detailed information about a specific Pokémon.
+The project displays the first 864 Pokémon characters across 36 pages, with 24 Pokémon cards on each page.
+The pagination  displays 5 buttons, with the active button centered except on the first and last pages.
+Additionally, the project  includes features such as search functionality, the ability to mark favorite Pokémon, and persistent data storage using Local Storage.

 Features: